Scientific Misconduct in Research

 B. Scope

-This policy and the associated procedures do not apply to authorship or collaboration disputes and applies only to allegations of research misconduct that occurred within six years of the date the institution or the US Department of Health and Human Services received the allegation, subject to the subsequent use, health, or safety of the public, and grandfather exceptions in 42 CFR § 93.105(b).
+This policy and the associated procedures do not apply to authorship or collaboration disputes and apply only to allegations of research misconduct that occurred within six (6) years of the date the institution or the U.S. Department of Health and Human Services (DHHS) received the allegation, subject to the subsequent use, health, or safety of the public, and grandfather exceptions in 42 CFR § 93.105(b).
+The subsequent use exception only applies “when the respondent uses, republishes or cites to the portion(s) of the research record that is alleged to have been fabricated, falsified, or plagiarized,…within six years of when the allegations were received.”

 II.
 Definitions